If you are already married and want a certified copy of your marriage license, please contact the Register of Deeds

 Each applicant must provide his or her Social Security number in order to be issued a marriage license, if they have been issued one.
 It is not required that we see the social security card.

-If either the Bride or Groom have been married before, and the last marriage ended in death, we must see the certified death certificate.
+If either of the applicants have been married before, and the last marriage ended in death, we must see the certified death certificate.
 If the last marriage ended in divorce, we must see a copy of the final divorce judgment.
 This is sometimes referred to as the divorce decree and it must be signed by the judge.
 NO EXCEPTIONS TO THIS RULE.